Taiwan Professional Basketball League: 2025

-On February 19, 2025, the TPBL announced a 3-year partnership with the WSC Sports.
+On February 19, 2025, the TPBL announced a three-year partnership with the WSC Sports.
 On March 21, the KC Global Media Asia announced a five-year English broadcasting partnership with the TPBL.
 On March 26, the TPBL announced a sponsorship with the Google Pixel.
 On April 10, the TPBL announced a partnership with the ALUXE.
 On June 29, the New Taipei Kings defeated the Kaohsiung Aquas, 4–3, winning the 2024–25 season championship.
-On July 16, the TPBL and P. League+ announced the cooperation for 7+3 teams playing in 2025–26 season.
+On July 16, the TPBL and P. League+ announced the cooperation for 7+3 teams playing in the 2025–26 season.
 On July 25, the TPBL cancelled the cooperation with P. League+, and the TPBL only discussed with P. League+ for league merging.
 On July 31, the TPBL stopped the discussion with P. League+ for league merging, and started to prepare for the 2025–26 season.
 On August 11, the TPBL held the second draft.
-There were 27 players participated in the draft, and 8 players were chosen in 2 rounds.
-On August 27, the TPBL announced that Larry Chi resigned from secretary general for career decision, and named Wang Chih-Chun and Cheng Po-Jen, the deputy secretary and commissioner secretary of the league, as their interim secretary general and new deputy secretary.
+27 players participated in the draft, and eight players were chosen in two rounds.
+On August 27, the TPBL announced that Larry Chi had resigned as secretary general, and named Wang Chih-Chun and Cheng Po-Jen, the deputy secretary and commissioner secretary of the league, as their interim secretary general and new deputy secretary.
 On October 11, the 2025–26 season opening game, matched by the Kaohsiung Aquas and the New Taipei Kings, was played at Xinzhuang Gymnasium.

+2026

+On March 3, 2026, the TPBL announced a partnership with the INMORIES.
+On June 6, the Formosa Dreamers defeated the New Taipei Kings, 4–3, winning the 2025–26 season championship.
+On July 1, the TPBL announced that Yang He-Ping had resigned as deputy secretary.
+On July 16, the TPBL held the third draft.
+28 players participated in the draft, and eight players were chosen in two rounds.